Under Secretary of Defense for Acquisition and Sustainment: Overview

 The mission of the OUSD(A&S) is Enable the Delivery and Sustainment of Secure and Resilient Capabilities to the Warfighter and International Partners Quickly and Cost Effectively.

 The Office of the Under Secretary of Defense for Acquisition and Sustainment (OUSD(A&S)) is focused on forming an acquisition system that moves at the speed of relevance, and to do that, has been shaped into an organization that provides a defense-wide adaptive acquisition framework from need identification to disposal.
 Using data-driven analysis linked with the National Defense Strategy, OUSD(A&S) scales to enable new product and process development and supports a culture of innovation, critical thinking, and creative compliance.
 There are multiple organizations that fall under OUSD(A&S) that also work towards this goal.

 The Office of the Assistant Secretary of Defense for Acquisition (OASD(A)) delivers capability at the point of need through a Defense Acquisition System that is flexible, tailorable, and enables speed.
 ASD(A) is focused on moving defense acquisition away from being expensive, slow, and burdensome by reducing timelines, lowering costs, and improving quality while rapidly introducing new technology to enhance capability.

 The Office of the Assistant Secretary of Defense for Sustainment (OASD(Sustainment)) works with logistics and materiel readiness in the Department of Defense (DoD) and is the principal logistics official within the senior management of the DoD.
 In this capacity, the ASD(S) prescribes policies and procedures for the conduct of logistics, maintenance, materiel readiness, strategic mobility, and sustainment support in the DoD, to include, supply, maintenance, and transportation.

-The Office of the Assistant Secretary of Defense for Nuclear, Chemical & Biological Defense Programs (OASD(CNB)) leads DoD efforts in preparing for, deterring, and mitigating current and future weapons of mass destruction (WMD) threats.
+The Office of the Assistant Secretary of Defense for Nuclear Deterrence, Chemical & Biological Defense Policy & Programs (OASD(ND-CBD)) leads DoD efforts in preparing for, deterring, and mitigating current and future weapons of mass destruction (WMD) threats.
 They aim to sustain and modernize the U.S. nuclear deterrent; develop capabilities to detect, protect against and respond to WMD threats; ensure DoD compliance with nuclear, chemical, and biological treaties and agreements; continue to work with allies and partners to strengthen our collective countering weapons of mass destruction (CWMD) capabilities; and advance the United States nonproliferation goals.

 The Industrial Policy office supports the Under Secretary of Defense for Acquisition and Sustainment by providing detailed analyses and in-depth understanding of the increasingly global, commercial, and financially complex industrial supply chain essential to our national defense.

 The Executive Director for Special Access Program Central Office facilitates and maintains MOAs and memorandums of understanding for foreign involvement with DoD SAPs and coordinates with appropriate oversight authorities.

 International Cooperation (IC) Office is to strengthen key international partnerships through cooperative Acquisition & Sustainment initiatives to improve interoperability and sharpen the warfighter’s technological edge.
 IC prioritizes enabling a lethal, secure, and networked constellation of allies and partners.